Georg Karl Mayer

 Georg Karl Mayer (30 March 1811 – 22 July 1868) was a German Roman Catholic theologian born in Aschbach, Upper Franconia.

-He studied philosophy and theology in Bamberg, then continued his education at the Universities of Munich and Vienna.
-In 1837 he received his ordination in Bamberg, and afterwards worked as a chaplain.
+He studied philosophy and theology at the University of Bamberg, then continued his education at the Ludwig-Maximilians-Universität München and the University of Vienna.
+In 1837, he received his ordination at the University of Bamberg, and afterwards worked as a chaplain.
 From 1842 he was a professor at the Lyceum in Bamberg, where he taught classes in canon law, church history, dogmatics, exegesis and Hebrew language.
-In 1862 he was appointed Domcapitular at Bamberg.
+In 1862, he was appointed Domcapitular at the University of Bamberg.

 Mayer specialized in dogmatic theology, and with church historian Johann Spörlein (1814–1873), was a principal representative of Güntherianism at Bamberg.
 After the Church's condemnation of Anton Günther's writings in 1857, he fought for the recognition and continuation of Günther's teachings, including an appeal to the First Vatican Council.